 The loss profit from affected land will be calculated by Uzdaverloyikha Institute together with Agricultural Department of project-affected districts based on the provisions of entitlement matrix and totally amounts to 40,766,733 UZS compensation for loss profit from affected land will be paid by UTY/Local Khokimiyats to AH’s bank accounts.
-The details on compensation per massives are given in table 22 below and the detailed calculation is attached in Annex 4.
+The details on compensation per massives are given in table 20 below and the detailed calculation is attached in Annex 4.

 Table 20.
-Compensation for loss profit (loss of income) crops grown oaffected land
+Compensation for loss profit (loss of income) crops grown on the affected land